jboyer87/page-progress/README.md

     *   Change the `height` value to adjust the progress bar's height.
 This should correspond with the `height` property for `.ppProgressBarContainer`.
     *   `width` is set to allow for an animation on page load.
 Remove the `width` and `min-width` properties to get rid of this.

+*   `.ppToast` is an optional floating toast notification that fires when a `.ppBookmark` element has been clicked:
+    *   Modify the `background-color` property to change the color of the toast notification.
+    *   Change the appearance and position by modifiying the values for `border-radius`, `padding`, and `position`. `display` should be left as `none` for the fade in/out to function properly.

 ### Configuration

 Modify the page-progress.js file to turn the bookmark function on or off:

-*   Simply remove lines 15-19 and lines 22-28 to remove the bookmark function.
-They are clearly marked with `Bookmark function`
+*   Simply remove lines that are clearly marked within the `Bookmark function` comment blocks.